Are you thinking of having an elopement in Scotland?

 10. Isle of Mull

 STEP 2.
-Decide on a date and think about the seasons/time of year
+Decide on a date

 The Scottish highlands is known for having some pretty dramatic weather, regardless of the season!